akira/exq_ui/README.md

 ## Maintainers Needed

-We are seeking maintainers for this projects.
+We are seeking maintainers for this project.
 If you are interested in contributing as lead of co-maintainer, please reach out.
 See #58.

 ## Getting Started: